nutriverse/mwana/README.md

 ## Motivation

-`mwana` was borne out of the author’s own experience of having to work with multiple child anthropometric datasets to conduct data quality appraisal and prevalence estimation as part of the data quality assurance team of the Integrated Phase Classification (IPC).
-The current standard child anthropometric data appraisal workflow is extremely cumbersome requiring significant time and effort utilising different software tools (SPSS, Excel, Emergency Nutrition Assessment or ENA software) for each step of the process for a single dataset.
-This process is repeated for every dataset needing to be processed and often needing to be implemented in a relatively short period time.
+`mwana` was borne out of the author’s own experience of having to work with multiple child anthropometric data sets to conduct data quality appraisal and prevalence estimation as part of the data quality assurance team of the Integrated Phase Classification (IPC).
+The current standard child anthropometric data appraisal workflow is extremely cumbersome requiring significant time and effort utilising different software tools (SPSS, Excel, Emergency Nutrition Assessment or ENA software) for each step of the process for a single data set.
+This process is repeated for every data set needing to be processed and often needing to be implemented in a relatively short period time.
 This manual and repetitive process, by its nature, is extremely error-prone.

-`mwana`, which is primarily an R-based implementation of the ENA for SMART software, simplifies this cumbersome workflow into a programmable process particularly when handling large multiple datasets.
+`mwana`, which is primarily an R-based implementation of the ENA for SMART software, simplifies this cumbersome workflow into a programmable process particularly when handling large multiple data sets.

 > [!NOTE]
 >